Property Tax Sale

 January (year prior to tax sale) - Tax notification is registered on the property at the Alberta Land Titles Office or a Tax Recovery Lien is registered at the Registry Office against the Designated Manufactured Home.

-January (tax sale year) - Property is sent for an independent appraisal.
+December - Property is sent for an independent appraisal.
 All associated costs are charged back to the property tax account.

 February - Property tax sale reserve bids are set by City Council.